 3.Not Enough Refrigerant

 Refrigerant is essential for air conditioning.
 It changes from a low-pressure gas to a high-pressure liquid as it cycles between the indoor evaporator coil and outdoor condensing unit.
 If refrigerant is leaking, your air conditioner will run inefficiently and may not produce adequate chilled air.
 It could also lead to a frozen evaporator coil, which as we mentioned before, prevents the cooling cycle fully.
-You’ll need aid from an HVAC technician, like one from Service Experts Heating & Air Conditioning, to fix any refrigerant problems.
+You’ll need aid from an HVAC technician, like one from Stevenson Service Experts, to fix any refrigerant problems.

 4.Condensing Unit is Dirty